gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 ## Updating the Desired State of a Shoot

 Based on the shoot's specifications, Gardener will create network resources on a hyperscaler, backup resources for the ETCD, credentials, and other resources, but also representations of the worker pools.
 Eventually, this process will result in a fully functional Kubernetes cluster.

-If a user changes the desired state, Gardener will reconcile the shoot and run through the same cycle to ensure the actual state matches the desired state.
+If you change the desired state, Gardener will reconcile the shoot and run through the same cycle to ensure the actual state matches the desired state.

 ![](./images/update-shoot-state.png)